GreedYLearner1146/HELA-VFA/README.md

 ## Additional Remarks ##
 For the Hesim code file, please run the functions in the following orders: Common_functions.py -> loss_and_miners_utils.py -> Module_With_Records.py -> Base_Reducers.py -> MeanReducer.py -> MultipleReducers_Do_Nothing_Reducers.py -> BaseDistances.py -> LpDistance.py -> ModulesWithRecordsandReducer.py -> Mixins.py -> BaseMetricLossFunction.py -> GenericPairLoss.py -> HesimLoss.py

+# Training weights ##

+The pytorch training weights (in .pth) for the 1-shot and 5-shot setting can be found in https://drive.google.com/drive/folders/1lLuxzeDLcWOXH7FXctuibjZnY3Be0gJp?usp=sharing.

 ## Citation Information ##

 Please cite the following paper if you find it useful for your work: